Courses Search Results

 Target Audience: Staff at Strathclyde who have little/no experience in AI use.

-Introducing Students to Generative AI (Artificial Intelligence) show
+Introducing Staff to Generative AI (Artificial Intelligence) - Online show

 Introduction to Research Integrity (Online Course) show